-- 3) If the presence or operation of the Dam causes water temperature in the canal or bypass reach to violate the criteria, the Licensee shall modify its operation to the extent necessary to ensure that the project does not cause such violation: - a) The Licensee shall develop a Temperature Water Quality Attainment Plan (TWQAP) that provides a detailed strategy for maintaining the highest attainable water quality condition to best protect the biota with respect to temperature that is feasible to achieve.
+- a) The Licensee shall provide a Swift No. 2 forebay temperature monitoring plan for Ecology's review and approval by January 31, 2007.
+(See condition 4.8.3 of this Certification-Order under Monitoring and Reporting). - b) The Licensee shall begin monitoring for temperature in the forebay of Swift No. 2 in the summer of 2007, continue for at least two years, and follow the temperature monitoring plan. - c) If the presence or operation of the Project causes water temperature in the canal, or bypass reach to violate the water quality criteria, the Licensee shall modify its operation to the extent necessary to ensure that the Project does not cause such violation. - 2) If water quality temperature exceedances are found, the Licensee shall: - a) Develop a Temperature Water Quality Attainment Plan (TWQAP) that provides a detailed strategy for maintaining the highest attainable water quality condition to best protect the biota with respect to temperature that is feasible to achieve.
 The TWQAP shall identify and evaluate potential reasonable operational and structural changes to improve temperature.
 Any changes that would conflict with other conditions of this Certification-Order require prior approval by Ecology.
-The plan shall also identify the temperature regime that is feasibly achievable, such that the temperature is protected to the highest degree feasible.
-A Responsiveness Summary shall'be incorporated into the TWQAP that evaluates the effectiveness of the modifications (if any) and identifies follow-up studies and actions that can be performed to further improve temperature based on the initial findings. - b) A draft of the TWQAP shall be submitted to Ecology within one (1) year of obtaining information that water quality criteria for temperature have been exceeded.
+The plan shall also identify the temperature regime that is feasibly achievable, such that the temperature in the discharge is protected to the highest degree feasible.
+A Responsiveness Summary shall be incorporated into the TWQAP that evaluates the effectiveness of the modifications (if any) and identifies follow-up studies and actions that can be performed to further improve temperature based on the initial findings. - b) Submit a draft of the TWQAP to Ecology within one (1) year of obtaining information that water quality criteria for temperature have been exceeded.
 The TWQAP must include a reasonable schedule for carrying out an adaptive process for evaluating feasible technical and operational changes that will improve water quality protection within ten (10) years of license renewal.
 This process may include modeling and physical testing of operational changes, and modeling changes in structural revisions and testing those structural revisions that can reasonably be implemented within the ten year period.
-Significant structural or operational revisions that may impose potentially unreasonable costs or create potentially unreasonable societal effects may be evaluated as part of a formal Use Attainability Analysis consistent with the federal and state water quality regulations after the ten year compliance period has ended. - 4) The Licensee shall monitor for temperature in accordance with Section 4.8.3 of this Certification-Order under Monitoring and Reporting.
+Significant structural or operational revisions that may impose potentially unreasonable costs or create potentially unreasonable societal effects may be evaluated as part of a formal Use Attainability Analysis consistent with the federal and state water quality regulations after the ten year compliance period has ended. - 3) Swift No. 2 tailrace/Yale Lake.
+The Project shall not cause any violation of the temperature water quality criteria as specified for Lake Class waters in WAC 173-201A-030(5) in Yale Lake.
+If the presence or operation of the Project causes violation of these criteria, Swift No. 2 shall modify its operation to the extent necessary to ensure that the Project does not cause such exceedance.
+The Lake Class temperature criterion that applies to Yale Lake mandates no measurable change from natural conditions. - 4) The Licensee shall monitor for temperature in accordance with Section 4.8.3 of this Certification-Order under Monitoring and Reporting.